Vadym-Lopatka/all-time-top-countries/README.md

 - take the first N countries from the collection to get the top for the period;
 - determine which countries are present in all final lists (i.e. always presented at the top);

-The results of my little research is in this repository.
+## to run the project:
+    $ clojure -X:run-x
+    Countries that are always in top 10 are next: #{"Denmark" "Switzerland"}

-### Run the project and pass the size of top list, for example 15:
+## to run the project and pass the size of the top to consider = 15:
     $ clojure -X:run-x :top 15
-    Countries that are always in top 15 are next:
-    #{"Australia" "Japan" "Denmark" "Switzerland" "Germany"}
+    Countries that are always in top 15 are next: #{"Australia" "Japan" "Denmark" "Switzerland" "Germany"}

 # Used tools:
 - Clojure